Snowdar/asv-subtools/README.md

 ## Training Model
 If you have completed the [Ready to Start](#ready-to-start) stage, then you could try to train a model with ASV-Subtools.

-For kaldi trainig, some launcher scripts named ```run*.sh``` could be found in [subtoos/Kaldi/](./kaldi).
+For kaldi training, some launcher scripts named ```run*.sh``` could be found in [subtoos/Kaldi/](./kaldi).

 For pytorch training, some launcher scripts named ```run*.py``` could be found in [subtools/pytorch/launcher/](./pytorch/launcher/).
 And some models named ```*.py``` could be found in [subtools/pytorch/model/](./pytorch/model).
 Note that, model will be called in ```launcher.py```.

 Here is a pytorch training example, but you should follow a [pipeline](./recipe/voxceleb/runVoxceleb.sh) of [recipe](#recipe) to prepare your data and features before training.
-The part of data preprocessing is not complex and it is same with Kaldi.
+The part of data preprocessing is not complex and it is the same as Kaldi.

 ```shell
 # Suppose you have followed the recipe and prepare your data and faetures, then the training could be run by follows.